 - Creating easy to use and reliable apps that help users solve problems.

 - Creating technical solutions (e.g. libraries or backend services) that are easy to use and that are robust.

 I also have a PhD in philosophy.
-For my thesis I did research on formal logic, which has some connections with programming language theory and database theory.
-I maintain an amateur interest in these topics.
+For my thesis I did research on formal logic, which has some connections to programming language theory and database theory.

 I have been passionate about computers and programming since I was a teenager.
 In high school I even graduated with a specialisation in computer studies.
 I ended up studying philosophy in university, however, and even went on to do a PhD in philosophy.
 As a graduate student I did research on logic and proof systems, a topic that is at an intersection of philosophy and computer science.

 When I finished my PhD I decided not to pursue a career in academia.
 Instead I first attended Hacker School to prepare myself for a career switch.
 Following Hacker School I traveled in South East Asia as I taught myself iOS programming.
 Hype Alarm is one iPhone app that I created in that period.
 Following my travels I accepted jobs in Saigon (RingMD) and Singapore (MyDoc, Grab, Standard Chartered).